monopole/snt/030_basics/700_defineService.md

 [address list page]: https://console.cloud.google.com/networking/addresses/list

-The LB IP address also appears on the [address list page] of your developer console, and in the entire cluster's information dump:
+If running on GKE, The LB IP address also appears on the [address list page] of your developer console, and in the entire cluster's information dump:

 <!-- @dumpClusterInfo -->
 ```
-kubectl cluster-info dump | more
+kubectl cluster-info dump |grep Ingress
 ```